 Roll the vegetables in a little oil and sprinkle with thyme.
 Place the vegetables around the side of the meat.
 Cover with tin foil.

 Place into preheated oven 180 degrees Celsius (350 degrees Fahrenheit) covered for one hour.
-Reduce heat to 300 degrees Celsius and allow to cook for another three hours.
+Reduce heat to 150 degrees Celsius (300 degrees Fahrenheit) and allow to cook for another three hours.
 If you are using two pieces of meat to make up three kilograms then you won't have to cook the meat as long: after the initial one hour you will only need to cook the meat at a lower temperature for a further two hours.